Unitech/pm2/README.md

 <a name="a890"/>
 ## Watch & Restart

-This feature permits to restart automatically your app when a file change in the current folder (recursively) :
+pm2 can automatically restart your app when a file changes in the current directory or its subdirectories:

 ```bash
 $ pm2 start app.js --watch